IssamSayyaf/IoT_Security_system/README.md

 # IoT_Security_System

-The Internet of Things (IoT) is rapidly expanding, and with an estimated 10 billion connected devices by the end of 2022, IoT security has become a crucial concern.
-A security breach in any one of these devices can potentially compromise the entire network, putting our privacy and data at risk.
-That's why it's essential to build secure IoT systems to protect our homes and personal information.

-This project focuses on developing a comprehensive IoT security system that incorporates both sensing and actuation capabilities.

-Sensing Part
-The sensing part of the system measures temperature, humidity and is capable of detecting fire.
-With these capabilities, the system can provide real-time monitoring and alert the user in case of any emergency.

-Actuation Part
-The actuation part of the system allows the user to control the heating system and includes an alarm to alert in case of a fire.
-The system also gives the user complete control over the heating system, enabling them to adjust the temperature as per their convenience.

-Data Management
-The system sends data to the cloud periodically, where it is processed and stored in a secure database.
-The data management system uses various security measures, including authentication, authorization, and encryption, to ensure the privacy and security of the data.
+The project aimed to develop a secure IoT system for collecting and storing data from IoT devices.
+The system was able to measure temperature, humidity and detect fire, and provided a user interface for controlling the heating system and activating the fire alarm.
+The system used various security measures, such as authentication, authorization, and encryption, to ensure the privacy and security of the data being transmitted to the cloud.
+The data was stored in a database hosted on Amazon Web Services.
+The sending data to AWS is done by using secure MQTT protocol with SSL/TLS encryption.

-In Conclusion
-This project provides a complete and secure solution for IoT systems, by incorporating sensing, actuation, and data management capabilities.
-With its advanced security features, it offers peace of mind and protects the user's privacy and information.
+The results of this project demonstrate the feasibility of creating a secure IoT system, highlighting the importance of implementing robust security measures in IoT devices.
+This project serves as a model for future IoT security solutions and provides valuable insights into the challenges and opportunities in this field.
+The project demonstrates the potential for further research in the area of IoT security, to continue improving the security and reliability of IoT systems.